Santiago ECHEVERRY

 • Architectural Scale / Room Size Projection

-The class will be a permanent experimental workshop geared towards the production of three main projects and a final installatation ( that can incorporate a performance art component, and can be site specific )
+The class will be a permanent experimental workshop geared towards the production of three main projects and a final installation ( that can incorporate a performance art component, and can be site specific )

 Readings / assignments / requirements